kpietraszko/WeightedRandomSubset/README.md

 ## Algorithm description
 _the algorithm assumes that there's a finite number of possible priorities - tentatively P1 to P5_

-1. Lay out the elements on a line, the element's weight (priority) determines its length
+1. The original set can be considered as elements laid out on a line, where the element's weight (priority) determines its length

 ![unordered](https://user-images.githubusercontent.com/17947254/235475103-59920023-b5ab-47fd-a9df-84bfcbd0a564.svg)

-2. Group and sort the elements on this line, by their weight (priority)
+2. Group and sort the elements by their weight (priority)
 3. Store the elements in separate lists per weight (priority)

 ![grouped](https://user-images.githubusercontent.com/17947254/235474801-1dac13e2-d2e1-41f9-8937-0b10b129f424.svg)